klouderone/cornev4promicroedition/README.md

 The Corne V4 has a completely new board outline compared to the V3 and V2, and all further development for the Corne will be using the V4 outline.

-I apologise if this repository is not fully organised/explained/complete, Feel free to contact me if you need some assistance. reddit: klouderone, discord: klouder#3331
+I apologise if this repository is not fully organised/explained/complete.

+Please contact me if you find something wrong. reddit: klouderone, discord: klouder#3331, email: claude@keaworkshop.com

 - **SMD** & **Through-Hole** diode support
 - **Wired and Wireless** Support with the inclusion of battery pads, battery connector, and battery switch